tobie/ua-parser/php/README.md

 By default is verbose.
 Use `-s` to turn that feature off.
 By default creates a back-up.
 Use `-n` to turn that feature off.

-### Grab just the latest regexes.yaml file from the repo
+### Grab Just the Latest regexes.yaml File From the Repository

 If you need to add a new UA it's easier to edit the original YAML and then convert it to JSON.